neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/README.md

 # CSS Basics

-## Learning objectives
+## Learning Objectives

-- having a general understanding of the purpose of CSS
+- Having a general understanding of the purpose of CSS
-- knowing what Cascading Style Sheets means
+- Knowing what Cascading Style Sheets means
-- understanding the fundamentals of CSS: CSS syntax, selectors, box model, inline & block elements
+- Understanding the fundamentals of CSS: CSS syntax, selectors, box model, inline & block elements
-- linking stylesheets to the HTML document
+- Linking stylesheets to the HTML document
-- Introduce the Developer Tools in the browser
+- Getting to know the Developer Tools in the browser

----

-How can we style our HTML elements as efficiently as possible.

-### Why is the content of today's block that important for the students?

-We often need to change the look of our HTML elements to make them fit to a design.
-And we want to be able to apply these stylings to different elements to have a common look and to avoid repetitive code.

-### Question

-How can I make it that the same stylings apply to multiple elements?

----

-We should not assume that students already have prior knowledge of CSS.
-But you can go into it knowing that we've already learned how to structure our web page with HTML and will now understand how to style those elements.

-### Required
+## Requirements

 - HTML Basics

----

-## Session Guide
+## Demo

-Use this demo by running this command in your Terminal:
+### Start

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-basics/demo-start
 ```

-You can check out the final version of this demo by running this command in your Terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-basics/demo-end
 ```

+---

+## Session Guide

+Now that we know how to structure our web pages with HTML, it’s time to learn how to style those elements with CSS.
+When building web pages, we often need to change how our HTML elements look to match a design.
+CSS allows us to efficiently apply styles to multiple elements, ensuring our page looks consistent without repeating the same code over and over.

+> How can you style HTML elements as efficiently as possible?
+How can you apply the same styles to multiple elements on a web page without repeating code?

 ### What is CSS?